link1905/system-design-101/content/docs/data-persistence/sql-database/physical-layer.md

 1. A new tuple might be larger or smaller than the existing one (for example, a resizable **VARCHAR** field).
-   If we tried to update it in place, subsequent tuples would need to shift to accommodate size changes — much like deleting an element from an array, which can be costly.
+   If we tried to update it in place, subsequent tuples would need to shift to accommodate size changes, much like deleting an element from an array, which can be costly.

 ```d2